ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 ## Haaang on, wait, but why do I need all this?

-There's several approaches and classes you may use to call external APIs, and you might have come across some of them already - classes like `WebClient` or `HttpClient`.
-While still working, they provide quite a manual and low-level access to APIs.
+There are several approaches and classes you may use to call external APIs, and you might have come across some of them already - classes like `WebClient` or `HttpClient`.
+While still working, they provide quite manual and low-level access to APIs.
 However in web apps, since they may have several threads running and calling different APIs, you want to let the application manage creation, re-use and disposal of these resources.

-That's why the one of recommended practices at the moment is to use Http Client Factory pattern.
+That's why one of the recommended practices at the moment is to use Http Client Factory pattern.
 That is a standard part of .NET Core, and it takes good care of things like configuring `HttpClient`s, managing creation and disposal of them (to avoid socket exhaustion, that's when OS runs out of available network sockets) and does a few more things for you -- see [here][2] for the